sumitpore/mvc-plugin-boilerplate-for-wordpress/README.md

 point for creating small plugins.
 So if your plugin is small, I definitely recommend using that boilerplate.
 However, as the plugin starts growing & we add more-n-more features to it, it somewhat becomes challenging to decide where a certain piece of code should go OR how/when to separate different functionalities.
 When these things are not clear in long term project to the developer, they end up creating GOD classes that try to do everything.

 The objective of this boilerplate is to separate concerns.
 Developer gets a chance to write individual `Model`, `View` & `Controller`.
 Also, the concern of whether to load a controller/model or not is delegated to `Router`, so that your controller & model can focus only on what they are supposed to do.

-> __NOTE: THIS IS NOT FULL FLEDGED MVC FRAMEWORK.
-IT IS A BOILERPLATE THAT GIVES THE DEVELOPER ABILITY TO WRITE CODE IN MVC STYLE.__

 Because this project is meant to be a boilerplate, it has only those features which are required to build plugin in MVC way - No ORM - No Extra Goodies - No Huge Learning Curve.